Blue Star Elementary Annual Ed. Report

 Dear Parents and Community Members:

-The AER is available for you to review electronically by visiting the link here.
-You may also review a copy in the main office at Blue Star Elementary.
+The AER is available for you to review electronically using the following link, Blue Star AER, visiting our school website, or you may review a copy in the main office at Blue Star Elementary.

 Our school was not given one of these labels.